See every word.

 Captions belong near the speaker.

-Text at the bottom.
+Subtitle strip.
 Speaker unclear.
 You look down, then back up, then down again.

 Built for real conversations.